 The objectives of each higher education administration program are the 10 competency-based outcomes, which are considered essential areas of development by national accreditation groups and leaders in the North American Division of Seventh-day Adventists.
 The portfolio is formed in constant reference to those outcomes.
-This section shows how Leadership and Educational Administration Department coursework, advising, academic and work experiences, internships, and other resources provide support for participants in these 10 areas.
+This section shows how the Department of Leadership coursework, advising, academic and work experiences, internships, and other resources provide support for participants in these 10 areas.
 Although specific outcomes vary across the programs (MA, EdS, EdD, and PhD), the following table shows the link between program experiences, coursework, and portfolio construction.